carbon-language/carbon-lang/clang/docs/UndefinedBehaviorSanitizer.rst

 UBSan modifies the program at compile-time to catch various kinds of undefined behavior during program execution, for example:

+* Array subscript out of bounds, where the bounds can be statically determined
+* Bitwise shifts that are out of bounds for their data type
-* Using misaligned or null pointer
+* Dereferencing misaligned or null pointers
 * Signed integer overflow
 * Conversion to, from, or between floating-point types which would overflow the destination